nf-core/website/markdown/mentorships.md

 As the Nextflow and nf-core communities continue to grow, we aim to prioritise inclusivity for everyone through active outreach to groups with low representation.
 In Spring 2022, Nextflow and nf-core started a joint mentorship program with the aim of improving outreach and training in underrepresented groups and areas.
-With the first round of mentorships complete the applications for round two (Autumn 2022) are now open!
+Round two (Autumn 2022) of the program is now under way!

 In this page, we use the following terminology: